"""Parallel trainer for Mario Kart DS agents using DeSmuME, multiprocessing,

 [docs]

-def get_forward_func(emu: DeSmuME, model: EvolvedNet, device):
+def get_forward_func(emu: DeSmuME, model: EvolvedNet, device: DeviceLikeType | None = None):

 The returned callable reads emulator memory for sensor inputs, constructs the

-split times and distances.
+model input vector, computes the control logits.
 When a terminal condition is reached (e.g.

 Args: